Charles Townshend (British Army officer): Post-war

-Townshend entered politics, standing as an Independent Conservative candidate (i.e. not supporting Lloyd George's Coalition Government), and was elected in a by-election in 1920 as the Member of Parliament for The Wrekin.
-In the House of Commons, he spoke occasionally on matters of Middle East affairs and ex-servicemen.
-However, post-war reports surfaced regarding how badly the troops under his command had suffered at the hands of the Ottoman Army as POWs after their capture at the fall of Kut, thousands of them having died in Ottoman captivity, many having been brutalised and murdered.
-Townshend's daring Imperial hero reputation lost much of its lustre.
-Post-war military commentators and historians were increasingly critical of his failure to defeat the Ottoman Empire's force at Ctesiphon, and his apparent passivity during the siege of Kut.
-He stood down at the 1922 general election.
+Townshend entered politics, standing as an Independent Conservative candidate (i.e. not supporting Lloyd George's Coalition Government) in a by-election in Shropshire, and was elected in another by-election as the Member of Parliament for The Wrekin (1920–1922).
+However post-war reports surfaced about how badly the troops under his command had suffered at the hands of the Turkish Army as prisoners of war after their capture at the fall of Kut-al-Amara, thousands of them having died in Ottoman captivity, many having been brutalized and murdered.
+Townshend's daring imperial hero reputation lost much of its former lustre.
+Post-war military commentators and historians were increasingly critical of his failure to defeat the Ottoman Empire's force at Ctesiphon, his apparent passivity during the siege of Kut – having led the men under his command into an entrapment, and making no subsequent attempt to break out of it, his inaccurate reports claiming rations were running low which had led to the hasty first relief expedition's military defeat with heavy casualties, and his apparent unseemly acceptance of the privileges of the gilded caged status that he had been accorded at Ottoman largesse, which contrasted adversely with the treatment from the same authority of the men under his command who had gone into captivity with him.
+By the time of his death in 1924, his military reputation lay under a shadow in consequence.

-He offered to mediate between the UK and Turkey in the post-war settlement but the British government declined his services, although on his own initiative he visited Kemal Atatürk at Ankara in 1922 and 1923.
-After wintering in the south of France, he died of cancer at the Hotel d'Iena in Paris in 1924 and was buried, with military honours, in the churchyard of St Mary's, East Raynham.